Faiths for Safe Water

 But let judgment run down as waters, and righteousness as a mighty stream.
 [Amos 5:24]

-Pope Francis speaks of water often:
+Pope Francis spoke often of water:

 Throughout his much-anticipated encyclical, "Laudato Si'" ("On Care for our Common Home,") water runs deep.
 The pope calls for reducing water waste, increasing funding to ensure universal access to basic water and sanitation, and increased education and awareness, especially in the "context of great inequity."